Sharing and exporting plan data

 - Embed — Add the iFrame code snippet to any HTML page that supports URL embedding.

-- Confluence — If you have Confluence Server or Confluence Data Center, you can insert a Portfolio for Jira plan macro into a Confluence page.
+- Confluence — If you have Confluence Server or Confluence Data Center, you can use a macro to display you plan on a Confluence page.
 Learn more below.

 - Click Copy.

 To close the pop-up window, click outside of it, or click Cancel.

 To embed a plan in a Confluence page, a Confluence administrator must download and install the Advanced Roadmaps plans in Confluence app from the Atlassian Marketplace.
 The app gives you access to the Advanced Roadmaps plan macro for Confluence Server and Data Center, versions 6.5.0 and above.